scott-anderson-wc/cs210pub/assignments/a07/signup.md

 ## Modularity

+Modularity is key to this assignment.
+Your HTML will load three files:

+1. `Luhn.js`; you'll make only a tiny change to this file
+1. `formhandler.js`; you'll make some small changes to this file
+1. `signup.js`; this file will be similar to the `main.js` file from Chapter 10, in that it will *use* functions and objects defined in the other files.
+By working with both sides of the abstraction barriers, I hope you'll feel more comfortable with modules in general and modules in JavaScript.

 You must use the `formhandler.js` file that was created in Chapter 10 of your book.
 Use that code to attach your own submission handler to your form.
 Here's a copy of the code: [formhandler.js](formhandler.js)

-However, you will have to make some small changes to that
+However, you will have to make some small changes to the `addSubmitHandler()` (ASH) method:
-code:

-1. It should not always prevent the form submission.
-Instead, your submission handler will decide whether to submit the form.
+1. ASH should not always prevent the form submission.
+Instead, *your* submission handler will decide whether to submit the form.
-1. It will have to pass the event object to your handler, so that your handler will be able to prevent the default or not.
+1. ASH will have to pass the event object to your handler, so that your handler will be able to prevent the default or not.
-1. It should not reset the form.
+1. ASH should not reset the form.
 Otherwise, a correctly filled out form will be submitted as a blank form.
 (Try it!)

 Your own code should also be in its own file.
 Name the file